F Market & Wharves: F-Market Line

 The Trolley Festival proved so successful it was repeated every year until 1987.
 In that year, preparation began for the introduction of a permanent F line.
 After that year's festival finished, Muni replaced the old Market Street tracks with new ones, restoring tracks to upper Market Street and recreating a line to Castro.
 Different types of vintage streetcars were evaluated to provide the backbone of the F-line fleet, resulting in the decision to use the PCC car, due in part to its historic San Francisco transit use.
 Fourteen such cars were acquired second-hand from Philadelphia to add to three of Muni's own retired double-ended PCCs.

 On September 1, 1995, the F line opened with a parade of PCC cars, painted to represent some of the two dozen North American cities that this type of streetcar once served.
 Ridership exceeded expectations and the 8-Market trolleybus route that it had mostly replaced was completely discontinued on December 29, 1995.
 At that point in history, this was a rare instance in which a streetcar replaced a bus line in operation, rather than the other way around.
-The need for extra cars resulted in the acquisition of ten Peter Witt-style cars then just being retired in the city of Milan, Italy.
+The need for extra cars resulted in the acquisition of ten Peter Witt-style cars that were just being retired in the city of Milan, Italy.
 These cars were built in the 1920s to a design once common in North American cities, and their sister cars are still widely used on the Milan tramway network.